TYPE DESIGN INFORMATION PAGE last updated on Fri Dec 9 15:32:17 EST 2016

 Graphic designer in Austin, TX.
-She created the ornamental organic caps face Great Expectations (2012).
+She created the ornamental organic caps typeface Great Expectations (2012).
 Her posters are quite noteworthy.

 Penman, b.
 1859, San Antonio, TX, from Hungarian parents.
-His maternal grandfather, Ladislaus Ujhazi, was Governor of Kameron and the Count of Saros.
+[Some say January 20, 1860] His maternal grandfather, Ladislaus Ujhazi, was Governor of Kameron and the Count of Saros.
 He traveled a lot and was a versatile and multi-dimensional person.
+He worked in Sterling, IL, Jersey City, NJ, and Poughkeepsie, NY.
 He spent most of his life in New York, and died in 1910 in San Francisco.
 Author of Lessons in Advanced Engraver's Script, published by C.W.
 Jones in Brockton, MA.
 Zaner&Bloser published The Madarasz Book - The Secret of the Skill of Madarasz in 1911, based on documents and sources given to them by Louis Madarasz's widow, Clara K. Madarasz.
 Scan of a calligraphic alphabet called Commercial College.
 Scans from the 1911 book: capitals drawn in 1909, death notice from 1910, engraved capitals, instructions, image, letter in 1902 to zaner and Bloser, lower case alphabet, Madarasz Script, Plate five alphabet, sample, signature, another signature, yet another signature, teachable capitals, portraits at ages 25, 35 and 45.